JSLifeform/Ocean-Temperature-Comparisons/Readme.md

-# Ocean Temperatures from Wrold Oceanic Database
+# Ocean Temperatures from World Oceanic Database

 This project is designed to measure oceanic temperature changes from the years 1987 to 2015.
 It is designed to run in Jupyter Notebook.
 Any data to be tested is in the test_data/ folder.
 The project was written with Python version 3.7.10 and conda version 4.9.2.
 The necessary dependencies are listed in the requirements.txt file.